 Albert P. Brewer Client Counseling Competition

-The Albert P. Brewer Client Counseling Competition is named for current law professor and former Alabama Governor Albert P. Brewer.
+The Albert P. Brewer Client Counseling Competition is named for former law professor and former Alabama Governor Albert P. Brewer.
 The competition simulates a law office consultation in which law students, acting as attorneys, are presented with a client matter.
 They conduct an interview with a person playing the role of the client and then explain how they would proceed further in the hypothetical situation.

 The trial advocacy board provides students with the opportunity to compete in an arbitration competition during each semester.
 Essentially, arbitration is a trial around a conference table.
 In competition, law students will act as attorneys in an arbitration setting.
 The competition measures how well law students prepare and present an arbitration case, including opening statements, witness examinations, exhibit introductions, evidentiary presentations and summations.
 The national arbitration team is selected from the intramural competition.
 The national team includes the competitors who will best represent Cumberland School of Law in regional and national competitions sponsored by the American Bar Association’s Section of Dispute Resolution.